schrockwell/live_assign/README.md

 The `:age` assign is **computed** and is set by `put_computed/2`.
 If we forget to set it, a helpful runtime error will occur.

 The `compute_age/1` function is a **reactive callback**.
 It is automatically evaluated whenever any of the assigns listed in the `@react to: ...` attribute have changed.
 The function can react to prop changes, state changes, and even _other_ reactive callbacks.

+The `:on_share_profile` assign is an **event prop** that can accept a callback function to be invoked when the component does something of interest.
+Event props are always optional, with default no-op implementations.

 ## Gotchas